 Useful Tips

-You can use cardamom-flavored evaporated milk and skip adding cardamom.
+Use Cardamom-Flavored Milk: If you prefer convenience, use cardamom-flavored evaporated milk and skip adding cardamom separately.

-You can lightly crush cardamom pods so they release more flavor into your tea.
+Crush Cardamom: Lightly crush cardamom pods to release more flavor into your tea.

-Avoid leaving the tea at room temperature.
-For the Karak contains milk, it can spoil if left at room temperature for an extended period.
-It’s best to refrigerate it promptly after preparation.
+Refrigerate Promptly: Avoid leaving the tea at room temperature.
+Since Karak Chai contains milk, you should not leave it at room temperature for extended periods, as it can spoil.
+Refrigerate it promptly after preparation.

-Avoid reheating multiple times, to maintain its flavor and texture.
+Reheat with Care: Avoid reheating the tea multiple times to maintain its flavor and texture.
 Instead, you can opt for heating only the portion you intend to consume to prevent overcooking and degradation of quality.

 Update Your Tea Game!